ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 # Runtime configuration

+The runtime configuration is only relevant for projects using PHP as other runtimes are not supported at the moment.

-`PHP projects` are equipped with a PHP runtime, cronjobs, a MariaDB and a send mail account.
-Deploy Now offers a convenient solution to configure application configarion files such as `.env`, allowing you to reference to sensitive data such as database credentials without storing them in plain text.
+`PHP projects` are equipped with a PHP runtime, cron jobs, a MariaDB and a send mail account.
+Deploy Now offers a convenient solution to generate application configuration files such as `.env`, allowing you to reference to sensitive data such as database credentials without storing them in plain text.

 Templates for `.env` and `.htaccess` can be stored under `.deploy-now` for [workflow v1](/docs/git-integration/#v1-projects-created-until-112022) and `.deploy-now/[project-name]` for [workflow v2](docs/git-integration/#v2-projects-created-from-112022).
 More information about the Deploy Now workflows can be found under [GitHub integration](/docs/git-integration/).